-Research in Context submissions (2,000 words maximum) focus on critical issues and current trends of timely interest to the field.
+Research in Context submissions (2,000 words maximum) focus on critical conceptual, methodological, or practical issues which evaluate or challenge existing research and/or practice.
 They are intended to catalyze discussion and debate by problematizing existing discourses, practices, or situations with an eye towards change.
 Submissions in this category should provide readers with opportunities for critical reflection or considerations for re-imagining practices and/or research with international students.
 Based on the arguments made, they should also offer suggestions for moving the field forward into more ethical and critical directions.

-Research in Context submissions should be conceptually rigorous, but typically contain fewer references (usually less than 10) and include no more than two figures or tables.
+Research in Context submissions should be conceptually rigorous, but are shorter than full articles and should include no more than two figures or tables.
 Submissions in this format will undergo the same peer review process and should follow the same submission guidelines as full research articles in the journal.

 If you are interested in making a Research in Context submission, you are strongly encouraged to informally discuss your article idea with the section editor prior to submission.

-Visit our Contact Us page to email our Research in Context section editor.
-Please include in your message a title and few sentences of description about your topic idea for feedback.
+Visit our Contact Us page to email the Research in Context section editor, including in your message a title and few sentences of description about your topic idea for feedback.
 Please note that full drafts cannot be read until after submission.